Which cars have stood the test of time and remain just as popular today as they were at launch?

 The Mini was a huge success worldwide, and it remained popular until BMC finally ceased production on the Mini in 2000, after manufacturing over 5 million cars and selling 1.6 million in Britain alone.

-The new MINI shares the FWD architecture of the original, but is much more of a premium car with a luxe experience.
+The new MINI shares the FWD architecture of the original, but it’s bigger and (probably owing to the BMW ownership) has come back as a more premium car.

 With the latest models featuring the best technology, latest performance engineering, and a finely tailored interior, the MINI is a fashionable and desirable vehicle, oriented towards the pleasure of driving.